 3. Monitoring and Review

 Risk assessments should be reviewed periodically and whenever circumstances change to ensure they remain current.
-This should also form part of the adult’s care and support plan review (see Review of Care and Support Plans).
+This should also form part of the adult’s care and support plan review (see Review of Care and Support Plans chapter).

 There should also be arrangements in place to ensure that moving and handling activities are monitored to ensure that correct procedures, techniques and equipment are being used.